partiql/partiql-lang-kotlin/docs/dev/TEST_SCRIPT_SPEC.md

 Sets the default compile options used by tests which do not specify compile options of their own.
 Any unspecified compile options will be set to their default values.
 The compile options will be used when compiling the SQL of any test that does not specify its own compilation options.
-The default values are determined by the \SqlName implementation.
+The default values are determined by the PartiQL implementation.
 If no `set_compile_options` command is present, all tests not specifying their own compilation options will execute with the default compile options.